Skip to Main Content

 A guide for students in General Chemistry I.

-Introduction to Library Research Resources
+Library Tutorial 1: Introduction to Library Research Resources

-While "database" is a general term, the types of information you will find in these resources will vary based on the purpose of the database.
-Some are meant for research, to provide subscription access to journal articles.
-Some are meant for reference, information about doing a task or job.
-Your assignment is to use one of each.
+While "academic database" is a general term, the types of information you will find in these resources will vary based on the purpose and content of the database.

 1. AccessEngineering

-What it is: A reference database from the publisher McGraw-Hill
+What it is: A reference database from the publisher McGraw-Hill.

-What you'll find: Textbooks and reference books for all of the subfields of engineering
+What you'll find: Textbooks and reference books for all of the subfields of engineering.

 2. IEEE Xplore

-What you'll find: Journals, conference proceedings, magazines, newsletters, courses, and IEEE standards for fields including electrical engineering, electronics, and computer science
+What you'll find: Journals, conference proceedings, magazines, newsletters, courses, and IEEE standards for fields including electrical engineering, electronics, and computer science.

 More About...
 Library Databases